Modelling the Kohn-Sham potential for molecular dissociation with orbital-independent functionals: a proof of principle

 The local maximum (shoulder) in the \textsl{conditional} potential in addition to the global one around the bond midpoint was first identified in Ref.~\citenum{GiaNeuBaeGie-JCTC-22}.
 Both maxima are related to positions of the reference electron for which the \textsl{conditional} amplitude changes from resembling the ground state of the ion to resembling its first excited state or vice versa.
 These positions also relate to the two peaks of the kinetic potential $v_\kin$ and to the extent of the step structure in the $N-1$ potential $v_\nm1$.
 The reader is referred to Ref.~\citenum{GiaNeuBaeGie-JCTC-22} for an extensive discussion of these features of the exact potentials.

 We move to point 2., and we determine an effective co-motion to use in Eq.~\eqref{eq:ncondansatz}, for which we use the symbol $f_\cond(x)$ to indicate that it is the one obtained by using the exact $v_\cond$ in Eq.~(\ref{eq:Dofx}).
-Thanks to the reduced dimensionality of the model, given $D(x)$, this can be done simply from $D(x)= |x - f_\cond(x) |$, or
+Recalling that the co-motion is the classical position of an electron as function of the reference one in $x$, and thanks to the reduced dimensionality of the model, the distance between the electron pair is $D(x)= |x - f_\cond(x) |$, or

 where $x_\text{crit}$ is a critical value of $x$ to be assigned.
 To assign it, we first take a look at what is happening for large positive $x$.
 When $D(x)<x$, both electrons are to the right of the bond midpoint: the reference electron is being removed ($x \to \infty$) and we expect the remaining electron to sit around nucleus A at $\frac{R}{2}$, which is more attractive.
 As the reference electron is moved in the direction of the bond midpoint (towards negative values of $x$), the distance between the two electrons is decreased, until at some point their repulsion becomes dominant and the remaining electron is forced to move around nucleus B at $-\frac{R}{2}$, to the left of the bond midpoint.
 This is done smoothly, with the distance $D(x)$ gradually becoming greater than $x$ and going through an inflection point around \SI{31}\bohr .
 The sign of $ x - f_\cond(x) $ has remained so far positive while varying $x$.
 However, as the reference electron is moved closer and closer to the bond midpoint, the repulsion increases again until the other electron is forced to move back around nucleus A. Differently than the large positive $x$ scenario, though, in this case $ x - f_\cond(x) $ changes sign (at $x=x_\text{crit}$).
 By analogy with what happens in the large positive $x$ case, we pick as $x_\text{crit}$ the other inflection point of $D(x)$, i.e. where $D'(x)$ has its maximum in the lower panel of Fig.~\ref{fig:DDpofx}.
-The result is a function that is discontinuous at $x=x_\text{crit}$, see Fig.~\ref{fig:fcond}.
+The result is a function that is discontinuous at $x=x_\text{crit}$ (see Fig.~\ref{fig:fcond}).